normalgamer/NES-Development/03-First_Program/index.md

   ; Graphics here
 ```

+**Important note:** we have to start the PRG ROM at $C000 to later write the interrupt vectors, since those have to be placed at the end of the memory map.
+The PRG ROM has 16Kb of memory, so we place it at $C000 to end at $FFFF.
+If you don't do it, you'll have to place the interrupt vectors at the end of every bank.

 ## Including binary files

 Additional data files are frequently used for graphics data or level data.
 The incbin directive can be used to include that data in your .nes file.
 This data isn't used right now, but it's needed to make the .nes file size match the iNES header.